Meeting and exceeding customer expectations is an important factor to measure for any organization.

-While this concept is likely no revelation to sales leaders, it is important to clarify customer satisfaction should not be the only thing you are paying close attention to.
+While this concept is likely no revelation to organization leaders, it is important to clarify customer satisfaction should not be the only thing you are paying close attention to.

 They entered the sales funnel with some level of awareness or perception of your brand.
-While their awareness and perception of your organization was likely a positive one, you cannot assume the same as your current target market.
+While their awareness and perception of your organization was likely a positive one, you cannot assume the same of your current target market.

 What kinds of questions should you focus on in a brand equity study?
 This is dependent on your main objective for conducting non-customer research.

 Question Type #1: Unaided or Top of Mind Awareness

 When measuring the awareness of your target demographic it is important to not skew the results in any way.

 If the survey is branded with your company logo, and you ask how aware someone is of your organization, the results will naturally skew higher.

 An example of an unaided question for a brand equity survey would be types of SUVs.

 “Name the first two or three car dealerships that come to mind when you think of SUVs.”

 What percentage of respondents listed your car dealership first?
 What competing car dealerships ranked higher?

 Yep, there are two types of awareness questions you should include in your brand equity study: aided and unaided awareness.

 Aided awareness is similar in that it is better to not mention the sponsor of the study.
 You want to most honest answers and feedback possible.
-There is one major difference.

 Understanding what word or words come to mind when someone hears or sees your brand name can help determine what the perception of your organization is.

 From the list of brands we provided in the awareness question, we would program the survey to next ask respondents what word or phrase comes to mind when they see the brand of SUVs they said they were aware of.

-This question helps compare how good or bad your competitors are perceived by your target audience.
-The words or phrases mentioned in this question can help create a strategic marketing campaign to encourage prospects to choose you over a competitor.
+Actionable Tip: The words or phrases mentioned in this question can help create a strategic marketing campaign to encourage prospects to choose you over a competitor.